 My way to live 3:390:00 / 3:39

-Engaging and transformative on stage, the blues-rock guitarist-singer-songwriter Caroline Allatt has sparked up energy throughout BC and the Yukon in the past year with her fearless performances where she expresses a fire within her on stage.
+Engaging and transformative on stage, the blues-rock guitar player and soulful singer-songwriter Caroline Allatt has sparked up energy throughout BC and the Yukon in the past year with her fearless performances.
 Her approach comes from a place of spontaneity and self-love.
 Allatt’s hook-laden sound has been linked to Stevie Ray Vaughan, Janis Joplin, and Bonnie Raitt.